-http://new.uno.edu/academics/grad

-Location: Room 1006 Administration Building
+504-280-6237 http://new.uno.edu/academics/grad Location: Room 1006 Administration Building

-The Graduate School provides leadership and direction for graduate education that reflects the University's urban mission.
-It ensures QUALITY of graduate programs and promotes EXCELLENCE within the context of pure and applied research and creative scholarship.
+The Graduate School provides leadership and direction for graduate education in light of the University's urban mission.
+It ensures the quality of graduate programs and promotes excellence in pure and applied research and creative scholarship.